 “This process of linking existing knowledge to new experiences strengthens cognitive associations, helps with knowledge transfer and improves memory,” she continued.

-Traveling with young children has plenty of benefits beyond getting a chance to see the world.
+Traveling with young children offers plenty of benefits beyond the chance to see the world.
+Even if your child does not retain the details, travel still supports growth and connection.

 “Travel provides multiple opportunities for new experiences and therefore has the ability to activate different regions of the brain,” Jessica shared in her interview.
 “These activations strengthen the connections between neurons in the brain and increase its ability to change and adapt in response to new experiences, leading to increased learning capacity.”